-- Heat a grill to medium-high heat.
+- Grill vegetables.
+Heat a grill to medium-high heat.
 Toss onion and peppers with the oil and season with salt and pepper.
 Grill vegetables, turning occasionally, until lightly charred and tender.
 Remove to a plate, cover with foil and keep warm in a low oven.

 - Warm the tortillas.
 Cook the tortillas one at a time in a dry cast iron skillet until toasted on one side, flip and toast the other side then remove to clean kitchen towel to keep warm.